-DaVinci Resolve for Mac supports a number of internal and external storage systems however almost any storage, designed for Mac and high bandwidth media, will be suitable for use with the Mac file system or the more expansive StorNext for a SAN system.
+DaVinci Resolve for Mac supports a number of internal and external storage systems however almost any storage, designed for Mac and high bandwidth media, will be suitable for use with the Mac file system.

-A current model MacPro, MacBook Pro and iMac can be connected directly to a Thunderbolt disk array.
+A current model iMac Pro, iMac, Mac Pro and MacBook Pro can be connected directly to a Thunderbolt disk array.
 Thunderbolt disk arrays provide fast, high capacity disk storage and are easily expandable as your media storage needs grow.